MicrosoftDocs/azure-docs/articles/app-service/tutorial-secure-ntier-app.md

 [Disabling basic auth on App Service](https://azure.github.io/AppService/2020/08/10/securing-data-plane-access.html) limits access to the FTP and SCM endpoints to users that are backed by Azure Active Directory, which further secures your apps.
 For more information on disabling basic auth including how to test and monitor logins, see [Disabling basic auth on App Service](https://azure.github.io/AppService/2020/08/10/securing-data-plane-access.html).

-## 6. Deploy source code using GitHub Actions
+## 6. Configure continuous deployment using GitHub Actions

 1. Navigate to the [Node.js backend sample app](https://github.com/seligj95/nodejs-backend).
 This app is a simple Hello World app.
 1. Select the **Fork** button in the upper right on the GitHub page.
 1. Select the **Owner** and leave the default Repository name.
 1. Select **Create** fork.
 1. Repeat the same process for the [Node.js frontend sample app](https://github.com/seligj95/nodejs-frontend).
-This app is a basic web scraping app.
+This app is a basic web app that accesses a remote URL.

 1. Create a [service principal](../active-directory/develop/app-objects-and-service-principals.md#service-principal-object).
 Replace `<subscription-id>`, `<frontend-app-name>`, and `<backend-app-name>` with your values.

     ```azurecli-interactive
     az ad sp create-for-rbac --name "myApp" --role contributor --scopes /subscriptions/<subscription-id>/resourceGroups/$groupName/providers/Microsoft.Web/sites/<frontend-app-name> /subscriptions/<subscription-id>/resourceGroups/$groupName/providers/Microsoft.Web/sites/<backend-app-name> --sdk-auth